 We aim to encourage and promote an appreciation and understanding of heritage .

 In the process, as wide a range of people as possible are involved in our projects – from local communities and schools to national and international members, whether as visitors or as practical volunteers.

 Central to our activities is re-enactment - defined as "any presentation or other event held for the purpose of re-enacting an event from the past or of illustrating conduct from a particular time or period in the past".

-Through interactive historical demonstration and a combination of authentic costumes, original and reproduction artefacts, items and equipment, we bring the experience of history to life.
+Through interactive historical demonstration and a combination of authentic costumes, original and reproduction artifacts, items and equipment, we bring the experience of history to life.
 As costumed interpretation to a live audience or contributors to multimedia projects , to camera appearances and education days we share a passion for the past.

 The past should be explored not only through destruction (excavation) but also through creation (experiments and experiences)